 Founding Year: 2016

-Location: Alexandria, USA
+Location: Alexandria, US

-Partner for: Vehicle-based Digital Wallet, Digital Fuel Card, Smart Parking
+Partner for: Digital Fuel Card, Smart Parking

 Sheeva.AI is a US-based startup that develops cloud-based connected vehicle platforms.
 The platform collects connected vehicle data to send alerts to the energy service providers when any driver passes through or requires fueling.
 It also allows food and retail owners to directly collect payment from digital car wallets whenever the car arrives.
 This enables auto-parking, auto-fueling, and auto-payment facilities for vehicle owners.
 In addition, the platform allows filling stations and retailers to send personalized ads while customers are at the location.
 The solution provides customer insights like customer location and competitors to increase in-vehicle sales.